Research Catalogue Extended Guide

 By default the editor uses colors to show the Markdown elements in your text, but you can also choose “plain txt” which allows your browsers spellchecker to work.
 1.

-Pages / table of contents
+Pages / Table of Contents

 The text based editor is limited to single page articles.
 Headers marked with # will be included in the “contents” menu automatically.